 Sengakuji is one of the most important temples in Tokyo, however, a visit there is rarely about the temple.
 The majority of people who go there, go to visit the graves of the people who are associated with one of Japan’s most famous stories, 47 Ronin.
-Even though the events in the story happened over 300 years ago, it has become one of Japan’s most famous tales.
-So many movies, books, TV dramas and Kabuki plays have retold it.
+Even though the events of that story happened over 300 years ago, it has become one of Japan’s most famous tales.
+Many movies, books, TV dramas and Kabuki plays have retold it.
 I doubt there is a single person in Japan today who doesn't know the story.

-As you walk in through the front gate, there are a couple of souvenir shops and then just inside the main gate is a courtyard with the main hall.
-The benches there seem to be occupied only during lunch times when workers from nearby companies use them to eat outside.
+As you walk through the front gate, there are a couple of souvenir shops and then another gate with a courtyard and the main hall behind.
+Benches there seem to be occupied only during lunch times when workers from nearby companies use them to eat outside.